razorbladex401/dayz-dedicated-server-k8s/k8s/README.md

 ### namespace.yaml
 Creates the namespace.

 *default: dayz*

 ### pvc.yaml
 Creates the PVC's that the deployment uses.
 Current PVC's:

 *dayz-data-pvc: 100Gi* - Used for the server files.

 *dayz-profile-pvc: 50Gi* - The DayZ dedicated server profile for the instance.

+*ssh-config-pvc: 1Gi* - Used by the ssh container for things like logs and host ssh key.

 ### secrets.yaml
 Creates the secret that contains the ssh username and password.
 You have to base64 encode both values.